14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Office or Study Coffee Nook for Remote Work

-A pod machine, small pour over stand, or French press on a sideboard or shelf can handle that role without much space.
+A pod machine, small pour-over setup, or French press works well on a sideboard without needing much space.

-Store a few mugs, a jar of beans or pods, and a canister of snacks in a drawer so the top stays clear between breaks.
+Keep mugs, pods/beans, and a few snacks in a drawer so the top stays clean between breaks.

 13. Patio or Sunroom Home Coffee Retreat